What to know about the Putin-Trump summit in Alaska

 It will be the first visit by a Russian leader to Alaska, even though it was part of the czarist empire until 1867, the state news agency Tass said.

 Alaska was colonized by Russia starting from the 18th century until Czar Alexander II sold it to the United States in 1867 for $7.2 million.
-When it was found to contain vast resources, it was seen as a naïve deal that generated remorse and self-reproach.
+When it was found to contain vast resources, it was seen by Russians as a naïve deal that generated remorse.

 After the USSR's collapse, Alaska was a subject of nostalgia and jokes for Russians.
 One popular song in the 1990s went: “Don’t play the fool, America … give back our dear Alaska land.”